armory/docs/content/en/docs/installation/guide/install-on-aws.md

 ## Start the Halyard container

+{{< include "halyard-note.md" >}}

-On the `docker machine`, start the Halyard container (see the `armory/halyard-armory` [tag list](https://hub.docker.com/r/armory/halyard-armory/tags)) for the latest Armory-extended Halyard Docker image tag.
+On the `Halyard machine`, start the Halyard container .

-_If you want to install OSS Spinnaker instead, use `gcr.io/spinnaker-marketplace/halyard:stable` for the Docker image_
+*If you want to install OSS Spinnaker instead, use `gcr.io/spinnaker-marketplace/halyard:stable` for the Docker Halyard image reference in substitution of `armory/halyard-armory:<image_version>` in the commands below*

 ```bash
 docker run --name armory-halyard -it --rm \